JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Inferring star-formation history and host galaxy properties through SED fitting

 We combine the host-galaxy photometry described above with the host-galaxy photometry determined by \citet{cloonan25}.
 The fluxes and uncertainties for each filter are given in Table 1.
 The PSF in the HST WFC3 F160W filter is quite wide and the AGN-subtracted photometry of the host galaxy is more vulnerable to systematics as a result.
 We create stellar population synthesis models to infer hot galaxy properties -- using this photometry -- with the Bayesian SED fitting framework \texttt{Prospector} \citep{Johnson2017, Leja2017,Johnson2021}.

-\texttt{Prospector} uses the Flexible Stellar Population Synthesis (FSPS) stellar population synthesis models \citep{Conroy2009, Conroy2010}, the MILES spectral library \citep{Sanchez-Blazquez2006,Falcon-Barroso2011}, and the MIST isochrones \citep{Choi2016, Dotter2016}.
+\texttt{Prospector} uses the FSPS stellar population synthesis models \citep{Conroy2009, Conroy2010}, the MILES spectral library \citep{Sanchez-Blazquez2006,Falcon-Barroso2011}, and the MIST isochrones \citep{Choi2016, Dotter2016}.
 We use non-parametric SFHs and implement a flexible age bin model, which utilizes fixed time/age bins at early times, flexible bins that each form the same amount of total stellar mass at intermediate times, and a final age bin with a flexible age boundary (see \citealt{Suess2022b,Setton2023}).

 In our fiducial model, we define the 2 fixed time bins at early times, such that they sample 40\% of the age of the Universe (0.4 $\times$ t$_{univ}$).
 The youngest age bin is sampled in the analysis in the range [0,0.3 $\times$ (t$_{univ}$)], as well as the flexible age bins.
 We assume a \cite{Chabrier2003} initial mass function.
 We adopt the \cite{Kriek2013} dust law with $A_v$ and dust index as free parameters, with doubled attenuation around young ($<10^7$ yr old) stars following \cite{Wild2020,Suess2022a,Setton2023}.
 By marginalizing over nebular line and continuum emission in our modeling, we fit for the gas ionization parameter (logU).
 Finally, we also marginalize over both stellar and gas-phase metallicity (independent of each other).
 We use the \texttt{dynesty} dynamic nested sampling package \citep{Speagle2020} to sample the posterior distributions.